Protocol

 3. Handshake Phase

-2. DeviceInfo message if a tablet device is currently connected (optional, only sent if device is present)
+2. MUST send DeviceInfo message if a tablet device is currently connected

 4. Operational Phase